otabuzzman/otabuzzman.com/content/posts/tornado-java-1/index.md

 [![Measured execution times](measures.png)](measures.pdf "Click to view PDF")

+{{< figure src="measures.png" link="measures.pdf" class="f4 measure-narrow" caption="Click image for full table PDF" alt="Measured execution times" >}}

 The `gain` columns to the right of the accelerator columns relate the times of the respective TornadoVM subclass to those of PJ2.
-The values ​​vary between faster and slower than PJ2, but all indicate faster execution than on multiple CPU cores.
-One possible reason is the extra time TornadoVM needs to compile the kernel just-in-time from Java code into an executable for the selected accelerator.
-Another reason could be that some texture mappings are not _hard enough_ for parallelization with TornadoVM.
+The values scatter between faster and slower than PJ2, but all indicate faster execution than on multiple CPU cores.
+One possible reason for the scatter is the extra time TornadoVM needs to compile the kernel just-in-time from Java code into an executable for the selected accelerator.
+Another reason could be that some texture mappings are just not _hard enough_ for parallelization with TornadoVM.

-## Conclusion

-There is virtually no difference in execution times on an NVIDIA GPU, the only accelerator supported by both PJ2 and TornadoVM, and so it's not really a surprise.

-For me, the main difference is the time required to implement both variants.
-It took several months for PJ2, but only a few weeks for TornadoVM.
-In addition, the TornadoVM version runs on various accelerators without any additional effort.
+Running my app on the Intel accelerator that is also built into my notebook shows similar results to the NVIDIA GPU.
+I found this interesting because I didn't really had that GPU on my radar.
+I'm wondering if I could use it in addition to NVIDIA's _main_ GPU by leveraging TornadoVM's [multi-device execution](https://tornadovm.readthedocs.io/en/latest/multi-device.html) feature.